 I was afraid to go any deeper into the shutter as I did not have any accurate information about this particular shutter, but at this point I doused the entire shutter in Ronsonol lighter fluid.
 I did this over the course of 3 days, doing it 2-3 times each day, and trying to dry up as much as possible off the leaf blades with Q-tips.

 Although it’s probably not a good idea to let the bellows get wet, there was no way around it without completely removing the shutter, which I was not prepared to do.
 I tried my best to apply the lighter fluid in a way that would not soak the bellows too much, although some parts of it did get wet.
-In theory, Ronsonol shouldn’t hurt bellows, but its definitely something you would want to avoid if possible.
+In theory, Ronsonol shouldn’t hurt bellows, but it is definitely something you would want to avoid if possible.
 Since I had very little in this camera, I felt it was worth the risk.